 Rustic and Main will feature centuries, and sometimes millenia, old woods that have a unique history and story.
 The rings will serve as a token, connecting us to those old stories and places.
 I will likely introduce whiskey barrel rings and other woods that have some significance apart from the aesthetic qualities of the wood itself.
 I’m excited and can’t wait to show you what I’m up to!
 Give Rustic and Main a follow on our social channels to see some ring making progress!

-Here are a few of the rings I have created thus far:
+Here are a few of the rings we have created thus far:

 Rustic and Main: https://rusticandmain.com